Everything We Know — and Want to Know — About Drake’s New Album

 It’s a double album.

 Drake knows nothing of brevity — his last album was 20 songs and nearly an hour-and-a-half long — and that’s not about to change on Scorpion.
 Billboards promoting the album in Toronto (which he puts up for every album) suggest it will be two-sided, and an affiliate of his label, OVO, said that Scorpion will be a double album, one side dedicated to rap and the other to R&B. (OutKast would like a word!)
 Now Drake has confirmed the two sides by providing the full 25-song (!) track list.
 “God’s Plan” and “I’m Upset” are on side A, while “Nice for What” is on side B (the “for the ladies” side, we guess).
 It’s worth noting that “Diplomatic Immunity” from his Scary Hours two-song EP (which included “God’s Plan”) didn’t make the cut, likely since it didn’t produce the same streaming numbers.
 Drake has hinted that Scorpion will have another “hard” album intro, per tradition — this time survival-themed, apparently.
+And, as always, it’ll all be executive-produced by Noah “40” Shebib and Drake’s manager, Oliver El-Khatib.

 Is he going to finally come for Pusha-T and Kanye?